-That includes deep fried fat, breakfast cereals, biscuits, cakes, bread, pop corn, bars and crackers.
+That includes deep fried fat, crunchy breakfast cereals, biscuits, cakes, bread, pop corn, bars and crackers.
 The sugar and the trans fats in most processed food is dangerous.
-Don’t trust the labels on these products.
-What is more, please don’t eat fast food from those big takeaway places that are so common on the Sunshine Coast.
+It is probably wise to not blindly trust the labels on these products.

 – Optimize healthy gut flora

 by regularly eating fermented foods.
-Or take a high-potency high-quality probiotic supplement.
+It is probably sensible to take a high-potency high-quality probiotic supplement.

 – Increase consumption of all healthy fats, particularly animal-based omega-3.